ycpcs/cs350-fall2018/resources/centOS7_install.md

 <hr><br><!-- =============================================================== -->

 **Step 30:** Take a few minutes to poke around the Operating Sytem and its settings.
-You'll may need to change the resolution if you installed the OS in a virtual machine.
+You may need to change the resolution if you installed the OS in a virtual machine.

 <hr><br><!-- =============================================================== -->